 Whether you want to de-stress or build strength, this Dripex free standing punching bag is the perfect at home punching bag that can be used by the whole family.

 With 12 strong suction cups securing the bag to even the smoothest of floors, this durable bag was made from a multi-layer material construction to help minimize the chance of bruising or injury and features dual PVC shock absorbers to reduce vibration and noise.

-Speed bags are a great way to workout your arm, shoulder and back muscles while improving your timing, hand-eye coordination and endurance skills.
-This Everlast speed bag uses genuine leather, reinforced seams and laces to give users a high-quality, durable speed bag that’s been shaped and designed for optimal rebounding.
+Speed bags are a great way to work your arm, shoulder and back muscles while improving your timing, hand-eye coordination and endurance skills and are ideal for mixed martial arts, boxing and Muay Thai.